Real-Dev-Squad/website-backend/README.md

 - The application uses [node-config](https://github.com/lorenwest/node-config)([documentation](https://github.com/lorenwest/node-config/wiki/Configuration-Files)) for managing config.
 - Create a new file: `config/local.js`.
 Override the required config values from `config/development.js` and `config/default.js` into `config/local.js`.
 - Register the application for [GitHub OAuth](https://docs.github.com/en/developers/apps/creating-an-oauth-app) to get the `clientId` and `clientSecret`.
 Add the callback URL as `http://<HOSTNAME>:<PORT>/auth/github/callback`
 - Create an application on [FireStore](https://firebase.google.com/docs/firestore) and [generate a service file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
-Add the service file credentials in the local config (or your env variables) as a string (don't forget to escape the newline in private_key)
+Add the service file credentials in the local config (or your env variables) as a string (don't forget to escape the newline in private_key).
+[Learn cloud Firestore from byte sized videos](https://youtube.com/playlist?list=PLl-K7zZEsYLluG5MCVEzXAQ7ACZBCuZgZ)
 - For running the project locally, [Firebase Local Emulator Suite](https://firebase.google.com/docs/emulator-suite) can also be used instead of using the remote DB.
 Steps for setting it up: [CONTRIBUTING.md - Using Firebase Emulator Locally](https://github.com/Real-Dev-Squad/website-backend/blob/develop/CONTRIBUTING.md#using-firebase-emulator-locally)

 ## API Documentation: